Sounders forward Raul Ruidiaz expected to return against Vancouver

 “It’s good to get that one off my back,” Bruin said during a video conference call.
 “First one (in the) regular season post-injury.
 But for a second there I thought they blew the (game-ending) whistle, because everybody was just looking at me.
 I was like, ‘Oh, no.’ But it ended up counting.”

 Seattle (9-4-5) will play Vancouver at Providence Park in Portland.
-The Whitecaps (7-12-0) are sequestered in the U.S. because of board restrictions between the U.S. and Canada amid the pandemic.
+The Whitecaps (7-12-0) are sequestered in the U.S. because of border restrictions between the U.S. and Canada amid the pandemic.

 The Sounders lead the Western Conference standings with 32 points and are pushing to win the Supporters’ Shield for the league’s best overall record.
 However, Toronto FC and the Philadelphia Union need to lose and the Sounders win their remaining four matches in order to have a chance.